 Motorcycle riding is a somewhat newer interest of mine.
 I never figured I’d get a motorcycle, yet now I have two.
 I began riding in early November 2012, having obtained my Class M1 license at the end of October 2012.
 I enjoy motorcycling and exploring new areas with them.
 You’ll usually see me out on the roads in my Dainese Laguna Seca motorcycle suit.
 My primary motorcycle is a 2005 Kawasaki Ninja 500R, a sport touring bike.
 I have gone on many trips with that bike, some multi-day.
 My secondary motorcycle is a 2014 Kawasaki KLR 650, a dual sport motorcycle.
 It is, to me, a motorized extension of my cyclocross bicycle.
 I bought the bike with the intent of being able to travel dirt roads and old highway alignments easier than on my Ninja 500R.
 Both motorcycles are a lot of fun to ride and have allowed me to explore far more of Southern California than a bicycle would alone.
 I say it that way, as since August 2011, I have not owned a car.

 I’m also getting into ham radio.
 I recently got my license (KM6GCB) and am working on expanding my radio reach.
-If you’d like to talk, and are in the San Diego area, you can reach me at 1900 on 146.265 (+ 107.2) most weekdays or simplex at 146.565.
+If you’d like to talk, and are in the San Diego area, you can reach me on 146.265 (+ 107.2) most weekdays or simplex at 146.565.
 The repeater is on Lyons Peak, which is east of the San Diego area.